phx-verse/docs/docs/PoolV2.md

 # PHX V2

+PHXVerse will continue to improve the product features and experience of PHX PoS, and all PHXVerse products put safety first, and security is the foundation of all other functions.
+In any case, the safety of users' funds will be guaranteed first.

 ## Introduction

 PHX V2 is the next-generation PHX PoS staking pool, deployed on Conflux eSpace.
 Its main improvement is to improve liquidity and yield, and it has the following characteristics: